symphonytool/symphonytool.github.io/_examples/CUSSoS_FT/index.md

 ---
 layout: default
-title: InsielCUSSoS_FT
+title: CUSSoS_FT
 ---

-## InsielCUSSoS_FT
+## CUSSoS_FT
-Author:
+Author: Paolo Casoto, Andr� Didier and Adalberto Cajueiro

-This project needs a description.
+This example shows a more realistic case of an ERS (Emergency Response System) with detailed communications faults.

 ### CUSSoS_FT.cml